bayleaf1130/bayleaf1130/README.md

 ## My hobbies

-I really like to climb big rocks, magic the gathering and diving deep into my D&D campaigns.
+I really like to climb big rocks, spend too much money on magic the gathering and dive deep into my D&D campaigns.

 ## My Stats